borh/aozora-corpus-generator/README.md

 ## Python

 Python 3 is required.
-All testing is done on the latest stable version (currently 3.6.2), but slightly older version should also work.
+All testing is done on the latest stable version (currently 3.6.2), but a slightly older version should also work.
 Native dependencies must be installed before installing the Python dependencies (natto-py needs MeCab).

 This project uses [pipenv](https://github.com/kennethreitz/pipenv).